What is a Student Career Advocate?

 Student Career Advocates (SCAs) wear many hats.
 They are, first and foremost, students.
 But they are also advisors, interview coaches, researchers and resource developers.
 They are mentors, presenters, program organizers and instructors.
 They are student leaders.
 In a nutshell, Student Career Advocates are the initial liaisons between students and the Career Services professional staff, and often the first point of contact when interacting with Career Services.
 But they are so much more than just that.
 We set our expectations high for our Student Career Advocates... and they exceed them every day.

 So, what do SCAs do?

-- Manage Jobs4Jacks student, faculty and employer accounts
+- Provide clear and effective customer service and communication with a variety of audiences · Manage Jobs4Jacks student, faculty and employer accounts

-- Complete professional document critiques: face-to-face and online
+- Complete professional document critiques face-to-face & online submissions

 - Help coordinate and prepare for career fairs

 - Process payments including credit card and check transactions

 - Market departmental events, services (posting/creating flyers & signs on campus) and maintain social media accounts and Google Docs

 - Must complete: Receipts Training and Security Awareness Training annually